continuedev/continue/docs/docs/customize/deep-dives/autocomplete.md

 Depending on your hardware, you may want to try a smaller, faster model.
 If 3b isn't working for you we recommend trying `deepseek-coder:1.3b-base`.

-### Completions don't know about my code

-We are working on this!
-Right now Continue uses the Language Server Protocol to add definitions to the prompt, as well as using similarity search over recently edited files.
-We will be improving the accuracy of this system greatly over the next few weeks.

-### Completions contain formatting errors

-If you're seeing a common pattern of mistake that might be helpful to report, please share in Discord.
-We will do our best to fix it as soon as possible.

 ### Completions are only ever single-line

 To ensure that you receive multi-line completions, you can set `"multilineCompletions": "always"` in `tabAutocompleteOptions`.
 By default, it is `"auto"`.
 If you still find that you are only seeing single-line completions, this may be because some models tend to produce shorter completions when starting in the middle of a file.
 You can try temporarily moving text below your cursor out of your active file, or switching to a larger model.

-## FAQs

 ### Can I configure a "trigger key" for autocomplete?